cado-security/product-help/docs/cado/manage/users-authentication/users.md

 - Click **Add Group**.
 - Enter the group name.
 - Enter the corresponding SSO group name to auto-assign users who log in via SSO.
-- Assign users and select the CSP Roles the group should have access to.
+- Assign users and select the CSP Accounts the group should have access to.

 ![Groups](/img/groups.png)